zwave-js/node-red-contrib-zwave-js/README.md

 ![Image](./ReadMe.png)

 # node-red-contrib-zwave-js

-An extremely easy to use, zero dependency and feature rich Z-Wave node for Node Red, based on Z-Wave JS.
+THE ultimate Z-Wave node for node-red based on Z-Wave JS.
+If you want a fully featured Z-Wave runtime in your node-red instance, look no further.

-The implementation is 100% javascript. it is therefore:
-  - Extremely fast
+  - 100% Javascript, so is blazing fast
-  - Does not require a build of any static library
+  - Does not require a build of any static library (Well, maybe glibc >= 2.28, but that usally in the OS)
   - Stable

-Install this node via the Node Red palette menu (See [Home Assistant Install](#home-assistant-install) if this applies to you),
-and you have Z-Wave support in Node Red.
+  - A Built in Node-Red User Interface tab:
+    - Device Configuration
+    - Association Management
+    - Firmware Updating
+    - Network Map
+    - Network tools (Include, Exclude, Heal etc etc)
+  - 2 Different API models, catering for both experienced and inexperienced users.
+  - Use one node for your entire network, or a node per Z-Wave device.
+  - Access to all supported CC's provided by Z-Wave JS.

 **node-red-contrib-zwave-js** is based on  [&#x1F517;Z-Wave JS](https://zwave-js.github.io/node-zwave-js/#/).
 Z-Wave JS is actively  maintained, fast and supports secure (S0) devices.